0xfe/hacking-stellar/1-launch.md

 ```

 ### Create an account
-A user must have an account on the network.
-To create an account, you first need to generate a key pair -- these
+A user must have an account to transact on the network.
+To create an account, you first need to generate a key pair
-are the keys to your vault.
+-- these are the keys to your vault.

 A key pair consists of two 28-byte strings.
-One of them is your public “address”, the other your private “seed”.
+One of them is your public “*address*”, the other your private “*seed*”.
 Think of one as your username, and the other as your password.
-Never share your seed with anyone.
+Your seed is a secret -- protect it.

 Let’s create a new key pair for Bob with Lumen.